-Placental causes include preexisting chronic disorders that are poorly controlled (eg, SLE, chronic hypertension).
+Placental causes include preexisting chronic disorders that are poorly controlled (eg, systemic lupus erythematosus [SLE], chronic hypertension).

 Fetal causes are usually

 Chromosomal abnormalities may cause 50% of recurrent pregnancy losses; losses due to chromosomal abnormalities are more common during early pregnancy.
-Aneuploidy is involved in up to 80% of all spontaneous abortions occurring at < 10 wk gestation but in < 15% of those occurring at ≥ 20 wk.
+Aneuploidy is involved in up to 80% of all spontaneous abortions occurring at < 10 weeks gestation but in < 15% of those occurring at ≥ 20 weeks.

 Whether a history of recurrent pregnancy loss increases risk of fetal growth restriction and premature delivery in subsequent pregnancies depends on the cause of the losses.

 The diagnosis of recurrent pregnancy loss is clinical.